apache/couchdb/src/docs/src/config/csrt.rst

 writing directly to a Vector store for post processing without any of the verbose string labels.
-This also has the advantage of exposing both `all_coordinators` and `all_rpc_workers` through the `/_active_resources` interface, allowing for effecient querying and aggregating on either all coordinators or RPC workers::
+This also has the advantage of exposing both `all_coordinators` and `all_rpc_workers` through the `/_active_resources` interface, allowing for efficient querying and aggregating on either all coordinators or RPC workers::

     [csrt]